-If a failure is indicated, then Bits [10:15] of the STATUS register indicate which of the six sensors it is associated with.
+If a failure is indicated, then Bit 10 to Bit 15 of the STATUS register indicates which of the six sensors it is associated with.

 The entire cycle takes approximately 35 ms and the output data is not available during this time.
 The external self-test is a static condition that can be enabled and disabled.
 In this test, both positive and negative gyroscope MEMS sensor movements are available.
 For the accelerometers, only positive MEMS sensor movement is available.